 Admission is contingent upon cumulative GPA as of the end of the semester prior to entry.
 Any MEd courses attempted in the fall or spring semesters before receiving the undergraduate degree will be charged at the traditional undergraduate full-time tuition rate.
 Graduate courses taken after the student receives their undergraduate degree will be billed at the current MEd per credit hour rate.

-Tuition \$430.00 per credit hour
+Tuition \$445.00 per credit hour

-Technology Fee •
+Technology Fee -

 Up to 4 credit hours \$25.00 per term

 5-8 credit hour \$50.00 per term

 9-12 credit hours \$100.00 per term

-Please see the sections earlier in this catalog for the FSC refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
+Please see the earlier sections of this catalog for the Florida Southern College refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
 The College does not permit auditing graduate courses.